xenioushk/useful-git-commands/README.md

 - After running this code a popup window will appear.
 Press 'wq' from keyboard.
 - It's done.
 Now you can push your code to the remote repository.

-## Remove a file from git tracking
+## Remove a file/folder from git tracking

 ```bash
 git rm -r --cached 'FOLDER_NAME'